Advice and guidance on the health needs of migrant patients for healthcare practitioners.

 City of Sanctuary has produced a mental health resource pack specifically aimed at supporting refugees and asylum seekers living in the community.

 The Royal College of Psychiatrists has produced resources in a range of languages.

 Meri Yaadain have produced language leaflets and audio clips in South Asian languages about dementia and COVID-19.

 The Alzheimer’s Society publishes certain publications about dementia in a range of languages.

 Healthtalkonline has videos of interviews with people from different black and minority ethnic backgrounds describing their experiences of having mental health problems, including some in languages other than English.

-EACH has produced Asian Women, Domestic Violence and Mental Health - A Toolkit for Health Professionals which aims to disseminate culturally appropriate best practice for professionals working with Asian women experiencing domestic abuse and violence and enable better care of physical and mental health consequences among this risk group.
+EACH has produced Asian Women, Domestic Violence and Mental Health - A Toolkit for Health Professionals (PDF, 398KB) which aims to disseminate culturally appropriate best practice for professionals working with Asian women experiencing domestic abuse and violence and enable better care of physical and mental health consequences among this risk group.